-The Older Men surveys provide researchers with a variety of family background data, collecting information on parents and respondent's family background at age 14 or 15.
+The Young Women surveys provide researchers with a variety of family background data.
+The surveys collected information on three primary topics: parents, siblings, and the respondent's family background at age 14.

-Table OM1.
-Birth Countries of Older Men Respondents' Parents & Grandparents
+Table YW1.
+Birth Country of Parents and Grandparents

 N or W Europe1

 Note: This table is based on R00384.00-R00389.00 in the 1968 interview.